Tavares | Winter Park | The Villages

 • financial strategies that simplify lives

-“We believe our most compelling metric continues to be our ability to turn success into personal significance for our families.
+“We believe our most compelling metric continues to be our ability to turn success into personal significance for our clients and their families.
 We also believe doing so has led to an exemplary client retention rate across time,” says Ruggie.
 “Clients surveyed say that’s a factor of well-thought-out investment strategies and investment management processes, unique planning tools, constant attention to detail, desire to challenge convention, willingness to seize opportunities, and quiet leadership.”

 In addition to being named among InvestmentNews’ Fastest-Growing Fee-Only RIAs of 2023, Ruggie and his firm have received other recognitions, including: